DAT 101: Everyday Document Accessibility

 Approximately one hour.

 Learners will need access to the DAT in order to complete this course.
-Available for free download, the DAT is compatible with Microsoft Office 2010 - Office 365 on a PC on a PC.
+Available for free download, the DAT is compatible with Microsoft Office 2010 - Office 365 on a PC.
+Mac OS is not supported.

 The download file can be used with a tool (e.g. Microsoft System Center Configuration Manager) to package and distribute to computers across a whole division or organisation.

 Various licencing options and bulk discounts are available.
 To discuss your options or obtain a quote please contact us: